bxparks/tzplus/README.md

 * the country of a city can be in dispute due to disputed borders.

 The exclusion of the country makes the maintenance of the TZDB easier, but it causes usability issues for the end users.
-Most end-users still prefer to categorize cities into countries, and countries into continents or regions.
+Most end users still prefer to categorize cities into countries, and countries into continents or regions.

-2)) The `region` component of the timezone identifier uses a single `America` identifier to include timezones in both South America and North America.
-That means about 170 timezones are under the `America/` prefix, without an obvious way to organize them in way that makes sense to the end users.
+2)) The `region` component of the timezone identifier uses a single `America` identifier to identify timezones in both South America and North America.
+That means about 170 timezones are under the `America/` prefix which is too large to navigate over easily in a microcontroller environment.
+The TZDB provides no obvious way to organize them in a sensible manner for the end users.

 3)) Starting with TZDB 2021b in Sept 2021, unrelated timezones have been progressively merged (converted into Link entries), if those timezones happen to have the same DST transition rules since the year 1970.
-(See [Merging of Timezones After 1970](#TzdbMergingTimezonesAfter1970) below.)
-Many timezone libraries (including all the AceXxx libraries mentioned above) do not distinguish between Zone and Link entries, so are not severely impacted by these merges.
+(See [Merged Timezones After 1970](#MergedTimezonesAfter1970) below.)
+Many timezone libraries do not distinguish between Zone and Link entries, so are not directly impacted by these merges at the lowest level.

 However, the [zone1970.tab](https://github.com/eggert/tz/blob/main/zone1970.tab)
 file provided by the TZDB project is negatively impacted by these merges.
 It